-AGR 42 - Farm Surveying, Irrigation and Drainage 3.0 units CSU
+AGR 42 - Farm Surveying, Irrigation and Drainage 3.0 units CSU or equivalent assessment placement.
+75-600 hours lab (R)

 17 hour lecture/102 hours lab Student will be involved in irrigation and drainage problems concerning pumps, motors, sprinkler systems, pipe lines, ditches, and wells.
 The use of survey or leveling equipment will be applicable to this course as fields are prepared for irrigaiton systems.